Are Moorcroft Debt Recovery sending you letters?

 Moorcroft Debt Recovery is part of the Moorcroft Group, specialising in a range of financial services such as debt collection.
 The company is registered in the UK and regulated by the Financial Conduct Authority.

-Are Moorcroft Debt Recovery legitimate?
+Is Moorcroft Debt Recovery legitimate?

 Moorcroft Debt Recovery are a legitimate company who are registered and regulated by the Financial Conduct Authority (FCA).
-The FCA have very strict rules, so it’s safe to say that they are a real company and operating within the law
+The FCA have very strict rules, so it’s safe to say that they are a real company and operating within the law.

 Who does Moorcroft Debt Recovery collect for?

 - Virgin Media